-As the scale increases, the gains of both methods relative to the parallel-only baseline also increase.
-However, the performance gap between MASS and BT remains relatively constant, unlike in ML50.
-This suggests that DAE becomes more competitive with scale and bridges the gap with BT in out-of-domain settings.
+As scale increases, the gains of both methods relative to the baseline also increase.
+However, according to BLEU, the performance gap between MASS and BT remains relatively constant, unlike in ML50, whereas according to COMET, MASS achieves again comparable performance to BT.
+This suggests that DAE becomes more competitive with scale and bridges the gap with BT, in particular in out-of-domain settings (ML50).

 We speculate that learning from monolingual data proves more challenging for smaller models because they prioritize learning from parallel data.
 This also explains why BT outperforms DAE at small scales.
 Translating the synthetic parallel data, which is more similar to the supervised MT task, is an easier task compared to denoising.
 As model capacity increases, it ``unblocks'' DAE and progressively enables it to make better use of monolingual data.
 This suggests that there is a cross-task interference that is mitigated by scaling.